Max Rady College of Medicine

-For example, MCHP researchers followed a grade cohort that was enrolled in Grade 9 in the 1997/1998 academic year.
+For example, MCHP researchers followed a grade cohort that was enrolled in Grade 9 in the 1997 academic year (1997/1998 school year).
 The grade cohort was followed to determine whether students had graduated, remained in school, or withdrawn (Guevremont, Roos, & Brownell) .

 Age-Appropriate Grade Placement - Definition

-With age-appropriate grade placement described, the following table identifies the corresponding year of birth (birth cohort) and the expected academic year that this cohort will be in grade 12:
+With age-appropriate grade placement described, the following table identifies the corresponding year of birth (birth cohort) and the expected school year that this cohort will be in grade 12:

 Grade Cohort and Birth Cohort

 The majority of students will be in a given grade at the age-appropriate time; hence, grade cohort and age-cohort largely overlap.
-MCHP researchers have encountered this overlap when examining student population, for a given academic year, using both age cohort and grade
+MCHP researchers have encountered this overlap when examining student populations, for a given academic/school year, using both age cohort and grade

 (Brownell, Roos, Fransoo, Roos, Guevremont, MacWilliam, Yallop, & Levin, 2006)

-For example, 12 574 students in Manitoba were in Grade 3 and wrote the Grade 3 standards tests in the 1998/1999 academic year.
+For example, 12,574 students in Manitoba were in Grade 3 and wrote the Grade 3 standards tests in the 1998 academic year (1998/1999 school year).
 Some of these students may not have been born in Manitoba, and some of these students may not be in Grade 3 at the age-appropriate time.
 Children born in 1990 (in the 1990 birth cohort) would be in Grade 3 and taking the test at the age-appropriate time.
-The 1990 birth cohort included those born in Manitoba in 1990 and still residing in Manitoba during the 1998/1999 academic year.
-There were a total of 12 574 students in Grade 3, whereas there were 13 282 children in the 1990 birth cohort.
-Although the overlap between these two cohort types was large, (10 200 students overlapped), the two populations were not identical.
+The 1990 birth cohort included those born in Manitoba in 1990 and still residing in Manitoba during the 1998 academic year (1998/1999 school year).
+There were a total of 12,574 students in Grade 3, whereas there were 13,282 children in the 1990 birth cohort.
+Although the overlap between these two cohort types was large, (10,200 students overlapped), the two populations were not identical.

-Different, but overlapping populations were also observed for the Grade 12 standards tests for the 2001/2002 academic year.
-A total of 11 750 students in Grade 12 wrote the standards tests, but a total of 12 874 youth were in the 1984 birth cohort (who would be at the age-appropriate time to be in Grade 12).
-The overlap between the two cohort types was less for this higher grade (7 500 students overlapped).
+Different, but overlapping populations were also observed for the Grade 12 standards tests for the 2001 academic year (2001/2002 school year).
+A total of 11,750 students in Grade 12 wrote the standards tests, but a total of 12,874 youth were in the 1984 birth cohort (who would be at the age-appropriate time to be in Grade 12).
+The overlap between the two cohort types was less for this higher grade (7,500 students overlapped).

 History of Cut-off Dates for School Entry